On electric fields in hot QCD: infrared regularization dependence: Introduction

 This disagreement poses a substantial discrepancy between the above two seminal methods.
 Schwinger's approach forms the basis for Euler-Heisenberg effective actions employed for QED thermodynamics and in QCD effective models~\cite{Miransky:2015ava} but is also highly important for laser physics~\cite{Hattori:2023egw}.
 In turn, Weldon's approach, generalized to color interactions, has been influential for hard thermal loop perturbation theory~\cite{Braaten:1991gm,Blaizot:2001nr} and for quark-gluon plasma physics, see e.g.\ Ref.~\cite{Arnold:2003zc}.
+Besides the electric susceptibility, the weak-field response at nonzero temperature is also relevant for other observables and the phase diagram in the temperature-electric field plane~\cite{Yamamoto:2012bd,Tavares:2019mvq,Loewe:2021mdo,Endrodi:2021qxz,Yang:2022zob,Endrodi:2023wwf,Tavares:2023ybt,Tavares:2024edx}.
 It is therefore essential to identify the reason for $\xiS\neq\xiW$ and to resolve this discrepancy.

 Previously, the disagreement was argued to be rooted in the infrared (IR) divergence that appears due to the singular equilibrium charge profile in homogeneous electric fields in an infinite volume~\cite{Endrodi:2022wym}.\footnote{We mention that infrared divergences also show up in calculations of the electric permittivity in the vacuum~\cite{Taya:2023ltd}.} Moreover, the ambiguity was conjectured to be related to the ordering of infrared limits like the thermodynamic limit and the weak electric field limit~\cite{Endrodi:2022wym}.
 In this paper, we address this conjecture and explicitly demonstrate that the reason for $\xiS\neq\xiW$ is indeed rooted in infrared physics, but emerges rather because the global spatial averaging involved in $\xi$ and the limit of homogeneous electric fields do not commute.
 Thus, the settings in e.g.\ Ref.~\cite{Weldon:1982aq} and Ref.~\cite{Elmfors:1994fw} indeed correspond to different physics, i.e.\ to observables with different measurement instructions.
 Furthermore, we point out the importance of using different thermodynamic ensembles -- the local grand canonical ensemble, where density fluctuations around the equilibrium density profile are allowed, and the local canonical ensemble, where the density profile is fixed.